 The supply side has been quick to adopt header bidding to reap benefits such as circumventing ad server waterfalls, increasing competition, driving higher CPMs and maximizing yield.
 Consequently, the demand side has been dragged along for the ride, and higher CPMs for media owners means higher prices for buyers.
 However, access to more valuable inventory seems to be built into the cost.

 When evaluating the pros and cons for the demand side, it seems that header bidding seems to weigh very heavily on the cons.
-Some DSPs are so deterred by header bidding, they are taking the extreme measure of turning off partners with header bidding campaigns entirely.
+Some DSPs are so deterred by it they are taking the extreme measure of turning off partners with header bidding campaigns entirely.
 Take a look at the pros and cons we’ve been able to identify for buyers so far:

 - Access to higher quality inventory: Header bidding has opened up inventory to buyers that they were not previously exposed to.
 Prior to the introduction of header bidding, buyers didn’t have full visibility into publishers’ inventory.
 Premium inventory was reserved for direct sold and private marketplace campaigns.
 Now, programmatic campaigns have the ability to out-compete reserved/direct-sold and traditional buys to which premium publishers already committed.